-Telenor exhibited lower revenue growth in 2018, with organic revenue growth of 0.2% (2.4% in 2017).
+In 2018, Telenor exhibited lower revenue growth trends, with organic revenue growth of 0.2% (2.4% in 2017).
 Solid top-line growth in emerging markets in Asia was offset by fierce competition in Myanmar and subscriber losses in Thailand.
-Particularly, in Bangladesh subscription and traffic revenue grew by an estimated 7% in 2018 in local currency (11.3% in Q4 2018).
-Pakistan also reported solid growth, despite intense competition, with subscription and traffic revenue (organic) up around an estimated 7% in local currency in 2018 (12% in Q4 2018) driven by mobile subscriber base growth of 4.5% and ARPU growth of around 2.4% in 2018 (+6% in Q4 2018).
-However, Myanmar organic subscription and traffic revenue declined by an estimated 6% in 2018 (-11.3% in Q4 2018) as a result of aggressive competition.
+Particularly in Bangladesh, subscription and traffic revenue grew by an estimated 7% in 2018 in local currency (11.3% in Q4 2018).
+Pakistan also reported solid growth, despite intense competition, with subscription and traffic revenue (organic) up around an estimated 7% in local currency in 2018 (12% in Q4 2018), driven by mobile subscriber base growth of 4.5% and ARPU growth of around 2.4% in 2018 (+6% in Q4 2018).
+However, Myanmar's organic subscription and traffic revenue declined by an estimated 6% in 2018 (-11.3% in Q4 2018) as a result of aggressive competition.

-In Telenor's core market, Norway, subscription and traffic revenue declined by an estimated 1% in 2018 (-2% in Q4 2018) as fixed-broadband revenue remains under pressure, given that growth in the number of fibre customers is offset by declining legacy revenue.
-Norway's mobile subscription and traffic revenue was stable in 2018 while total number of mobile subscriptions decreased by 1% and mobile ARPU remained stable as growth in subscriptions with higher data bundles was partly offset by the effect of three/five-digit number regulation.
-Total revenue in 2018 was stable, negatively impacted by the effect of regulation and the migration of Phonero to Telia's network, which together amounted to around NOK600 million.
+In Telenor's core market, Norway, subscription and traffic revenue declined by an estimated 1% in 2018 (-2% in Q4 2018) because fixed-broadband revenue remained under pressure as growth in the number of fibre customers was offset by the declining legacy revenue.
+Norway's mobile subscription and traffic revenue was stable in 2018, while the total number of mobile subscriptions decreased by 1% and mobile ARPU remained stable as growth in subscriptions with higher data bundles was partly offset by the effect of the three- or five-digit number regulation.
+Total revenue in 2018 was stable, weakened by the effect of regulation and the migration of Phonero to Telia Company AB (Baa1 stable)'s network, which together amounted to around NOK600 million.

-In mature Asia, which includes Thailand (dtac) and Malaysia (Digi), performance has been weak because intense competition in the prepaid segment is resulting in subscriber losses.
-However, Telenor is taking steps to reverse this trend by shifting both brands towards the postpaid converged market, characterised by higher ARPU and less aggressive device discounts.
+In the mature market in Asia, which includes Thailand (dtac) and Malaysia (Digi), performance has been weak because intense competition in the prepaid segment is resulting in subscriber losses.
+However, Telenor is taking steps to reverse this trend by shifting both brands towards the postpaid converged market, characterised by higher ARPU and less-aggressive device discounts.
 In Thailand, subscription and traffic revenue decreased by an estimated 3% in local currency (-5.4% in Q4 2018) as a result of subscriber losses.
 Management believes that the company will be able to return to growth in 2019 in Thailand by focusing on growing the top-line and improving network quality.
 In Malaysia, subscription and traffic revenue increased by 1% in 2018 as a result of continued data growth and higher postpaid subscriptions.
-However, the number of subscribers declined by 1% driven by prepaid subscriber losses.
+However, the number of subscribers declined by 1%, driven by prepaid subscriber losses.

-For the full year 2019, management has guided for organic subscription and traffic revenue growth (excluding Thailand) of 0%-2%.
+For full-year 2019, management has guided for organic subscription and traffic revenue growth (excluding Thailand) of 0%-2%.
 In the medium term, management aims to grow annual revenue in the low single digits in percentage terms.
 We expect organic revenue growth of 0.5%-1% per year excluding Thailand, supported by (1) growth in data demand in emerging markets in Asia on growing real smartphone penetration and more affordable smartphones; and (2) continued upselling in mobile in Norway on growth in data usage.

-Exhibit 7

-Subscriber and traffic revenue growth in Bangladesh and Pakistan offset by fierce competition in key markets Organic subscriber and traffic revenue growth by region, Q1 2018-Q4 2018
+Exhibit 7 Subscriber and traffic revenue growth in Bangladesh and Pakistan offset by fierce competition in key markets Organic subscriber and traffic revenue growth by region (Q1 2018-Q4 2018)

-Cost-saving programme to support EBITDA margin expansion
+Cost-savings programme to support EBITDA margin expansion